Ambrosio de Morales

-Ambrosio de Morales (Cordoba, Spain, 1513 – ib., September, 1591) was a historian.
+Ambrosio de Morales (Cordoba, Spain, 1513 – ib., 21 September 1591) was a Spanish historian.
 After his studies at the University of Salamanca and Alcalá, he took Holy orders.
 Soon he was elected to the chair of Belles-Lettres at Alcalá.
 In 1574 he was appointed chronicler of Castile and commissioned to continue Florián de Ocampo's Crónica General de España.
 This he brought down, after ten years of labour on it, to the date of the union of Castile and León under Ferdinand I. His pupil Sandoval continued it down to 1079.